deckhouse/deckhouse/docs/documentation/pages/installing/README.md

 spec:
   version: 2
   enabled: true
-  # In the case of using allocated monitoring nodes:
+  # Specify, in case of using dedicated nodes for monitoring.
   # settings:
   #   nodeSelector:
   #     node.deckhouse.io/group: monitoring